Photo Equipment

 Friday, September 26, 2014

 Today I found a Vivitar 285 flash to go with the Vivitar 283 flash, $7 at the thrift shop.
 This has a power jack on the side, I'm still thinking about inexpensive fill flash.
 (This may never go anywhere.)
-This uses a low-voltage SB-6 power supply, not the high-voltage SB-4 of the 283.
+Turns out this uses a low-voltage SB-6 power supply, not the high-voltage SB-4 of the 283.
 (My mistake, I'd thought this was a HV flash, but that's the 285HV!
 I wouldn't have bought the flash if I'd realized this.)

 Saturday, December 6, 2014